Byrne-Lab/Vanaki_2025/README.md

   - **Filters and processes channels**: Identifies channels to be analyzed and removes attenuated neurons if necessary.
   - **Spike detection and storage**: Loops through each channel, applies the detection algorithm, and stores the results.
   - **Nerve times and spike matrix**: Extracts spike times for specific nerves and converts them to a logical matrix.
-  - **Non-negative matrix factorization (NNMF)**: Applies NNMF to the spike matrix and saves the results.
+  - **Non-negative matrix factorization (NMF)**: Applies NMF to the spike matrix and saves the results.
   - **Plotting and saving results**: Generates and saves various plots to visualize the results.

 ### Functions